 Content Management System

-The website is managed using a Content Management System (CMS).
-The custom-designed program Conduit is currently used for Earthdata and has been customized to deal with the particular needs of the Earthdata system.
+The website is managed using a content management system (CMS).
+The custom-designed program, called "Conduit", is currently used for Earthdata and has been customized to deal with the particular needs of the Earthdata system.
 Users wanting to become content editors/contributors should contact the Earthdata Content Management Team, as it requires a NASA Access Management System (NAMS) request to set up an account.

 Earthdata Code Collaborative